NethServer/ns8-core/core/agent/README.md

 - `<agent-id>/task/<task-id>/output`, collects data sent to FD 1 by all steps
 - `<agent-id>/task/<task-id>/error`, collects data sent to FD 2 by all steps
 - `<agent-id>/task/<task-id>/exit_code`, 0 if all steps were successful, otherwise the exit code of the failing step
-- `<agent-id>/environment`, additional environent variables passed to the action steps.
-The values are persisted to Redis if the action is completed
+- `<agent-id>/environment`, copy of additional environment variables passed to the action steps.
+The values are stored in the local module filesystem and copied to Redis if the action has completed successfully or the `dump-env` command was called.

 The `validation-failed` status must be set manually with the `set-status` command, described below.
 When the `validation-failed` status is set, no more steps are invoked and the action exit code is set to 10 unless another non-zero exit code is returned by